A simple model for creating balance

 Task | Team | Self

-This model was first introduced to me in leadership training as a new senior manager.
-It was designed to help us reconsider how we balanced our time as we transitioned from single teams to large multi disciplined departments.
+This model was first introduced to me in leadership training as a new senior manager taking on a big role.
+It was designed to help us reconsider how we balanced our time across our responsibilities, as we transitioned from managing single teams to large multi disciplined departments.

 There was recognition that our previous experience of management had likely come from doing; having worked our way up the ranks by nailing a task and being able to show others how it was done.
-Rolling up our sleeves and getting stuck in when times were tough.
+Rolling up our sleeves and getting stuck in when as needed.

-As senior managers, however, we would be required to oversee, manage and motivate teams in more specialised areas that we had little or no experience in.
+As senior managers, however, we would be required to oversee, manage and motivate potentially disparate teams in more specialised areas that we had little or no experience in.

-Whereas previously we had relied on our own skills and experience, going forward we needed to rely on information from others and our judgement.
-Asking the right questions and leveraging relationships.
+Whereas previously we had relied on our own skills and experience, going forward we needed to rely on information from others, quick assimilation, collaboration and our judgement.

 We needed a different approach.

-Additionally, as THE point of escalation for multiple teams, we will be required to mitigate multiple issues in less familiar areas.
-We would need to be able to keep a level head in order to process information carefully and make balanced decisions.
+Additionally, as the point of escalation for multiple teams, we will be required to mitigate competing issues in less familiar areas.
+We would need to be able to keep a level head in order to process information carefully, ask the right questions, leverage relationships and make balanced decisions.

-Recognising the importance of strong resilience in managing stress, we as senior managers were given this model to help us assess and adjust how we balance our time.
-Ensuring that we gave equal importance to nurturing key relationships that we will rely on in times of trouble as we would recharging our batteries and doing our ‘work’.
+Having learnt the importance of strong resilience in managing stress, as senior managers we were given this model to help us assess and adjust how we balanced our time.
+Ensuring that we gave equal importance to nurturing key relationships that we will need to rely on as we would recharging our batteries and doing our ‘work’.

 The fact that we were so strongly directed to take responsibility for our own mental health stuck with me.
 The importance placed on self care for a productive workforce has continued to grow, with organisations spending more on mindfulness, mindset coaching and team building than ever before.